Custom Geometry¶

 The built-in geometry objects (spheres, boxes, cones, cylinders, etc) can do a lot of work for us, but it's important to be able to build a custom object if we choose.

 In Revision 125 of Three.js, they made a radical change to the representation of geometry.
-The result was less intuitive for human programmers, but faster for the graphic card to process: performance won over ease of coding.
+The result is less intuitive for human programmers, but faster for the graphic card to process: performance won over ease of coding.

 But starting with the old way will clarify many concepts, so let's start there.